 “It was at an early stage, with fewer voters and a higher percentage of experienced voters,” said David Baker, CBS News contributor and executive director of the Center for Election Innovation and Research.
 Tweet.
 “We should be very concerned about what will happen to the many more ballots cast by new and inexperienced voters.”

-Other states including Georgia and, Made similar ID requirements for requesting or casting mail ballots.
+Other states including Georgia and Florida, Made similar ID requirements for requesting or casting mail ballots.
 The results of the rejection from Texas are increasing the call for mass voter education efforts so that people know what is needed to count their ballots.

 “We are very concerned about what this information indicates for the upcoming midterm elections,” said Kathleen Unger, president and founder of Voterriders, a group that supports voter ID education efforts.
 “These results show more than ever how important it is for all parties to educate voters about what they need.”